 Keith Rutowski is a photographer, writer, and filmmaker who is dedicated to creating projects that explore the human condition.
-He is particularly interested in bonds between people and land, the existential weight of history within communities, and the ways in which cultures are maintained, evolve and disappear over time.
+He is particularly interested in bonds between people and place, the existential weight of history and memory, and the ways in which cultures are maintained, evolve and disappear over time.

-His nonfiction photography, writing and video have been published or highlighted by World Policy Journal, Soul of Athens, Fly Over Media, the Chesapeake Bay Program, Cause Beautiful, Aint-Bad Magazine, and Visura Community.
+His nonfiction photography, writing and video have been published or highlighted by Soul of Athens, Fly Over Media, Cause Beautiful, Aint-Bad Magazine, and Visura Community.
 "Once The Ground Thaws," a narrative fiction film for which he served as co-writer and co-director, was completed in 2017 and has screened at Louisville International Festival of Film.